EddyVerbruggen/Toast-PhoneGap-Plugin/README.md

   );
 ```

-The success callback is useful when your toast is binded to a notification id in your backend and you have to mark it as `read` when the toast is done, or to update the notifications counter for iOS.
+The success callback is useful when your toast is bound to a notification id in your backend and you have to mark it as `read` when the toast is done, or to update the notifications counter for iOS.
 The usage of this will be defined by your application logic.
 Use the `result.data` object to support your specific logic.

 ### Styling
 Since version 2.4.0 you can pass an optional `styling` object to the plugin.